Pharmacist Independent Prescribing

-Staff delivering this module are practiced pharmacist academics and practitioners with active links to national and international pharmacy bodies including the Royal Pharmaceutical Society and Faculty, the General Pharmaceutical Council, the Canadian Pharmaceutical Association and the Chamber of Pharmacists of Austria and Germany External experts also contribute to the one week residential period where we cover aspects of the module which are better delivered face-to-face.
+Staff delivering this module are practised pharmacist academics and practitioners with active links to national and international pharmacy bodies including the Royal Pharmaceutical Society and Faculty, the General Pharmaceutical Council, the Canadian Pharmaceutical Association and the Chamber of Pharmacists of Austria and Germany.
+External experts also contribute to the one week residential period where we cover aspects of the module which are better delivered face-to-face.

 The Module Coordinator is your central point for information and support.
-You will be supported by university staff including e-tutors and some practising clinical pharmacy practitioners, who review learning materials, provide real-life case scenarios and participate in the marking of some practice related assessments.
+You will be supported by university staff including e-tutors and practising clinical pharmacy practitioners, who review learning materials, provide real-life case scenarios and participate in the marking of some practice-related assessments.
 E-tutors facilitate discussion and learning within the module and bring a unique practice-related perspective to learning.

 Study Skills Support

 The Study Support Team provides training and support to all students in:

 - Study skills (note taking, exam techniques, time management, presentation)